-Blackboard is a course management system that allows faculty to conduct fully on-line and hybrid (face-to-face) classes.
-Faculty can post materials, deliver assignments and surveys, hold on-line discussions and many other course-related functions.
-All currently-enrolled students and faculty can access the Blackboard system that is available 24/7 from anywhere on the internet.
+Blackboard is a course management system that allows faculty to conduct fully on-line, hybrid, and in person classes.
+In this course management system faculty can post materials, deliver assignments and surveys, hold on-line discussions and many other course-related functions.
+All currently enrolled students and faculty can access the Blackboard system that is available 24/7 from anywhere on the internet.
 All Nursing courses utilize Blackboard to communicate course materials and important program information.